LisaHackett97/fun-space-quiz/README.md

 As a prospective user, I want to

-- Play the game to reach the moon and other planets.
+- Play the game to travel through space.
 - View questions and answers about space/planets to learn more.
 - Be able to see my score for the game.
 - View images of planets and space.